 Sonnet Duet Dual CPU module

-parts on the left hand side compared with the picture on Sonnet's
+This is the Sonnett Upgrade card.
+Notice how they've replaced the parts on the left hand side compared with the picture on Sonnet's

 webpage.
-[The original Duet photos showed large/tall metal can capacitors on the board-Mike]
+[The original Duet photos showed large/tall metal can capacitors on the board.-Mike]

 I didn't have to make any modifications for clearance since it fits perfectly.

 Comparing CPU Module Component Heights